| SOME OF THE STORIES FROM THE HISTORY OF FOOTBALL.. . . .

 wage of £4 per week.
 The club was fined £125 plus costs and the players

+had to refund the excess payments.
 The First World War put a stop to League football and despite

 considering closing down the club for the duration of the conflict Leeds